Sandstorm831/Obsidian/TheVault/SQLite.md

 	# Now to get the result
 	result = cursor.fetchall()
+	# result is list of Row Class objects
+	# you can convert the Row class objects to dict
+	# via dict() function
+	result_dict = [dict(row) for row in result]

-	# if the operation is mutations, then you can check
+	# if the operation includes mutations, then you can check
 	# the number of rows affected by
 	# cursor.rowcount()